FireFragment/too-readable/README.md

 ------------------

 This project uses CMake as build system.
-Steps below were tested on Linux, but I think it should work also on Windows and MacOS.
+Steps below were tested on Linux.

 ### Building